F

 Is Fallbrook Affordable?

-Wondering if Fallbrook is affordable?
-It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
-The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
-In Fallbrook, for example, the median home price is 197.8% higher than what folks pay nationally, and monthly rent is 34.5% higher than the usual rates.
-Plus, income levels matter too, with Fallbrook boasting a median household income of $102,117, which is 25.6% higher than the national average.
+Is Fallbrook an affordable place to live?
+That's a valid question to ask when you're thinking about moving to a new city.
+After all, how much it costs to live somewhere can be a huge factor in your decision.
+Affordability can be broken down into 3 common categories.
+The cost of living index (we talked about it earlier), housing expenses and income levels all play a big role in figuring out if a place is affordable.
+For instance, in Fallbrook, the median home price is 197.8% higher than what most folks pay across the country, and monthly rent prices are 34.5% higher than the usual rates.
+Income levels in Fallbrook come in at $102,117, which is 25.6% higher than the national average.

 What Factors can Influence the Cost of Living in Fallbrook?